vishvAsa/kalpAntaram/rangapriya-on-festivals.md

 Let us consider the various names and their meanings associated with this *Parva*.

+### Names
-## Various Names associated with the festival of *Ugādi* and their significance.
+Various Names associated with the festival of *Ugādi* and their significance.

 In the Tamil country *Ugādi Parva* is called *Citra Vishu*.
 In North India it is called by the names *Samvatsarapratipadā, Navavarsha-pratipadā, Samvatsarārambha* etc., All these names are in accordance with the significance of this festival.